 Another study by an auto insurance industry research group indicates that accident insurance claims jump approximately 20% in the month of December.
 Another study conducted by a professor at the University of Alabama analyzed 10 years of accident data in that state and discovered that a 27% increase in accidents when compared with the New Year’s Eve Holiday weekend.
 Stress associated with this time of year is also a contributing factor to increased road rage and aggressive driving behavior.
 A study by the State Farm insurance company indicated that 32% of those behind the wheel were more likely to demonstrate aggressive driving habits around the Christmas Holiday.

-A quick glance at the bulletin board in the break room here at the law firm of Goldberg Noone, LLC, finds invitations for all kinds of parties.
+A quick glance at the bulletin board in the break room here at the law firm of Goldberg Noone Abraham, finds invitations for all kinds of parties.
 It’s a very hectic time of year, and stress caused by running around shopping and preparing for the Holidays is at an all-time high.
 If you’re the type that overdoes it at your company office party and ends up dancing on the conference table, relax – there are worse things that can happen as a result of over-imbibing.
 The most serious is getting behind the wheel of a car after having too much to drink, and causing a serious car crash.

 December has been designated National Impaired Prevention Month, designed to raise awareness about the dangers of driving while drunk, or under the influence of drugs.
 President Obama himself asked all Americans to “recommit to preventing tragedy before it strikes by ensuring our family members and friends stay sober, drug-free and safe on the road”.